gkgaurav31/gkgaurav31.github.io/_posts/2023-07-16-design-pattern-decorator.md

 ## DECORATOR

-Decorator design pattern allows us to add extra features or behaviors to an object without changing its original structure.
+Decorator design pattern is a __structural design pattern__ that allows us to add extra features or behaviors to an object without changing its original structure.

 In this example, we have a Pizza class which represents the core functionality of a pizza.
 It has a getDescription() method that returns the description of the pizza and a getPizzaCost() method that returns the cost of the pizza.